Are There Men on the Moon?

 "Are There Men on the Moon?" is an 11-page essay by Winston Churchill on the possibility of extraterrestrial life.
 The essay was published in the Sunday Dispatch on 8 March 1942 and republished as part of The Collected Essays of Sir Winston Churchill in 1975.

-Two unpublished versions of the essay are also known: A 1950s version held by the National Churchill Museum in Fulton, Missouri, named "Are We Alone in the Universe?" and an earlier 1939 draft titled "Are We Alone in Space?", which is part of the collection of the Churchill Archives Centre at the University of Cambridge.
+Two unpublished versions of the essay are also known: A 1950s version held by the National Churchill Museum in Fulton, Missouri, United States, named "Are We Alone in the Universe?" and an earlier 1939 draft titled "Are We Alone in Space?", which is part of the collection of the Churchill Archives Centre at the University of Cambridge.
 The 1950s version of the essay gained media attention after an analysis of it by Mario Livio was published in Nature in 2017.

 Content and reception

 Content

-Churchill drafted the 11-page essay in 1939, just as Europe headed towards World War II.
-The essay starts with a question: "Does life exist elsewhere in the Universe?", which he answers by considering various aspects of the problem.
-In the first part of the essay, Churchill expounds on the nature of life.
+Churchill drafted the 11-page essay in 1939, just as Europe headed towards the Second World War.
+It starts with a question: "Does life exist elsewhere in the Universe?", which he answers by considering various aspects of the problem.
+In the first part, Churchill expounds on the nature of life.
 He writes that liquid water at comparatively moderate temperatures is necessary for life.
 He then turns to astronomical objects which could support such life.
 Due to their high temperatures, he rules out the stars as possibly habitable.
-Turning to the planets in the solar system, he argues that the outer planets – Jupiter, Saturn, Uranus, Neptune and Pluto – should be too cold for life.
+Turning to the planets in the Solar System, he argues that the outer planets – Jupiter, Saturn, Uranus, Neptune and Pluto – should be too cold for life.
 But Mars and Venus could be at the right temperatures to support it, while it would be "unlikely" that life arose on Mercury.
 Turning to the Moon, he views it as an "arid desert" that, if at all, could only support the "lowest forms of life".

-After the examination of the solar system, he continues by thinking about planets orbiting other stars.
-Churchill thinks that stars outside the solar system should also have planets.
+After the examination of the Solar System, he continues by thinking about planets orbiting other stars.
+Churchill thinks that stars outside the Solar System should also have planets.
 He then argues that some exoplanets should, in principle, be able to support life.
 He writes:

-After the reflection on exoplanets, Churchill turns to the exploration of the astronomical objects of the solar system.
+After the reflection on exoplanets, Churchill turns to the exploration of the astronomical objects of the Solar System.
 Twenty-seven years before the first crewed Moon landing, he considers it "conceivable that one day, possibly even in the not very distant future, it may be possible to travel to the moon, or even to Venus or Mars", because it would be "rash to set limits to the progress of science".
 Still, the possibility of interstellar or intergalactic travel seems unlikely to Churchill due to the vast distances involved.

 Churchill finishes his work with a clear indication that he believes in extraterrestrial life and extraterrestrial intelligence: